dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/triplestore-updates.md

 ### Permissions

-To create a new value (as opposed to a new version of an existing value), the user must have `knora-base:hasModifyPermission` on the containing resource.
+To create a new value (as opposed to a new version of an existing value), the user must have permission to modify the containing resource.

-To create a new version of an existing value, the user needs only to have `knora-base:hasModifyPermission` on the current version of the value; no permissions on the resource are needed.
+To create a new version of an existing value, the user needs only to have permission to modify the current version of the value; no permissions on the resource are needed.

 Since changing a link requires deleting the old link and creating a new